nus-cs2113-AY2223S1/tp/docs/UserGuide.md

 ```
 List of commands:
 * To add a prescription: add i/ID n/[name] d/[dosage] t/[time interval]
-    n - The prescription name should be one or two words
+    n - The prescription name can be multiple words, including -
-    d - The dosage should be a number followed by an amount
+    d - The dosage should be a number followed by an amount, i.e. 10 mg
-    t - The time instruction should be instructions on how to take, with any number of words
+    t - The time instruction explains how to take the dosage,with any number of words
 * To edit a prescription: edit x/[index] (n/[name] or d/[dosage] or t/[time interval])
     n/d/t - Please edit only one aspect of a prescription at a time
 * To list all prescriptions: viewall